 Shanties and Sea Songs

-Below is a clickable list to a few of the more popular songs and lyrics.
+Below is a clickable list to a few of the more popular songs and lyrics that are sung by modern performers.
 They represent only a fraction of the many shanties and sea songs.
 Some of these songs below were used during that era, and others are modern creations.
 I have compiled this list to give you a sense of what the songs were like and a feel for that period in time.
 The lyrics used are not 'set in stone'.
 In some cases I have tried to use non-offensive versions for this site, as these old songs could at times be vulgar, and would not be accepted by todays childish censorship standards.
 The shanteymen themselves would often adapt a songs lyrics based on the task required to be done.
 The verses could be sung in any order or words altered, added or deleted.
 Some songs below include a brief bit of information about the tune, and I have added an audio version where possible.
 The music on this website was designed to be heard with one of the following "up to date" internet browsers: Microsoft Edge, Internet Explorer, Firefox, Opera, Chrome, or Safari.
 If you like what you hear, support these artists by purchasing their CD's or Tunes, and listen to more of their music.
 It is unclear if pirates in the golden age of piracy (1650s to 1730), made much use of work type shanties.
 But some crews probably did sing the forecastle ballads, and sea songs that were popular in their own time for pleasure.

 Types of Shanties